How to deal with roundabouts - video guide

 You can see on this sign that the 2nd exit is pointing to the left.

 Make sure that you don't signal on approach to the roundabout, but only signal to exit.
-Signalling on approach to the roundabout would mislead other road users as they might think that you're going to come off to the 1st exit.
+Signalling on approach would mislead other road users as they might think that you're going to come off to the 1st exit.

 Follow the road ahead, second exit.